Jenniferduong20012004/JennyPlatformerGame.com/README.md

-The name of the game is Kings and Pigs (sprite by itch.io) My platformer game inspired by a video on youtube from kaarin
+The name of the game is Kings and Pigs (sprite by itch.io).
+My platformer game inspired by a video on youtube from kaarin.
+This is a project for my OOP course.